Immunizations – FAA Medical

 (2) Is taking medication or receiving other treatment for a medical condition that results in the person being unable to meet the requirements for the medical certificate necessary for the pilot operation…

 Pilots and air traffic controllers may have difficulty deciding what, if anything, they should do about COVID-19.
 There are several confounding elements for COVID-19 testing and treatment.
 Pilots may have a difficult time finding reliable information on what will work best for them and precisely what the FAA will require in their particular case.
 COVID-19 tests are new and accuracy has been questioned.
 Current testing may reveal if one has had COVID-19.
 It does not indicate immunity nor can it assure one will not pass the disease to another.
 For this reason the U.S. and other countries will likely continue to promote quarantines and social distancing for some time.
 Another possible point of contention is deciding if those who have already contracted and recovered from the coronavirus should receive a vaccine.
-While the FDA approval of COVID-19 vaccinations has been lauded, and more likely than not they are not harmful, nothing is 100% safe or successful.

 The Measles-Mumps-Rubella (MMR) vaccine has also demonstrated a protective effect against COVID19 according to one published study.
 Hydroxychloroquine is a medication which has been touted as beneficial against COVID-19, however, it can affect vision.
 Veklury (Remdesivir) is an antiviral drug which is FDA approved for COVID-19.
 Its use is typically limited to acute care facilities such as inpatient hospital care.